syrull/syrull.github.io/content/posts/static-analysis-research-p1.md

 Before reading further, I want you to know that this post is about research I did on static analysis.
 There is nothing new here - no new tools or features are being discovered.
 Everything that I talk about already exists in other tools.
 A big part of this research uses the OpenAI Chat GPT.
 I made sure to fact-check the information provided here, as the GPT can sometimes produce misleading output.

-Our research focuses on [Windows Portable Executable (PE)](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-intro?view=windows-11) files because they are the most common type.
+My research focuses on [Windows Portable Executable (PE)](https://learn.microsoft.com/en-us/windows-hardware/manufacture/desktop/winpe-intro?view=windows-11) files because they are the most common type.
 Therefore, we'll start by exploring how these files operate.

 ## Keywords